mli/new-docs/python/guide/getting-started/to-mxnet/pytorch.md

     batch_size=128, shuffle=True, num_workers=4)
 ```

+Both frameworks allows you to download MNIST data set from their sources and specify that only training part of the data set is required.

-The main difference here is that MXNet uses `transform_first` to indicate that
-the data transformation is done on the first element of the data batch, the
-MNIST picture, rather than the second element, the label.
+The main difference between the code snippets is that MXNet uses [transform_first](http://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.data.Dataset.html) method to indicate that the data transformation is done on the first element of the data batch, the MNIST picture, rather than the second element, the label.

 ### 2 --- Creating the model